sunzuolei/rplidar/README.md

 # rplidar
 A driver solution to the RPlidar and obtain the data with using the driver

-##sdk
+##librplidar
 ------
-the sdk folder is a cross-platform library.
+the librplidar folder is a cross-platform library.

 ##externRplidarClass
 --------------------